 The scope of this course reaches from the local to the global, so you will look at everything from flood management in Derbyshire to climate change on an international scale.

 Many of the modules on the BSc (Hons) Geography and Environmental Hazards feature training in technical, practical and fieldwork skills.
 Field-based study is integrated across all years of the course and you will become familiar with innovative techniques in areas like spatial analysis.

 Vital for your career development, fieldwork is at the heart of this course and we offer a range of opportunities* which may include overseas study tours.
-Locally, you could find yourself taking regular fieldtrips to investigate the physical, cultural and human features of the area.
+Locally, you could find yourself taking regular trips to investigate the physical, cultural and human features of the area.
 This may include looking at energy management on industrial sites, exploring nature reserves and sites of special scientific interest, considering how people have exploited the River Trent as a resource down the centuries, and assessing the risks posed to local communities by flooding.

 Further afield, you could have the chance to visit areas of active natural hazards such as volcanoes, earthquakes, landslides, floods and drought.
 In the past, our students have investigated the impact of extreme floods, sea-level change and coastal mass movements in Crete.
-They have also visited Morocco to learn about how the country is seeking to address challenges in areas such as environmental degradation, water conservation and sustainable tourism.
+They have also visited North West USA to examine the range and scale of geological hazards and their impact on human society.

 One of our most illuminating study tours has seen students head to the Pacific Northwest of America to conduct a series of fieldwork-based case studies exploring earth-surface hazards, their effects on people and their management.
 Highlights included visiting the sites of the 1980 Mount St Helens eruption and earthquake-prone areas of downtown Seattle.

-*Please note that our programme of fieldtrips is subject to change.
+*Please note that our programme of fieldwork is subject to change.

 We have invested in purpose-built geotechnical and specialist computing laboratories.
 In addition, we provide a student research laboratory which gives you a dedicated space for conducting your independent investigations seven days a week.